Getting Involved in Worship

 Relationship, Partnership, Friendship

-Epiphany Episcopal Church believes in service to the needy in the name of Jesus Christ.
-Our Outreach Committee coordinates and plans the outreach efforts in partnership with the organizations listed below.
-We encourage all of our members to participate in any way they can to support our outreach efforts to these organizations.
+Epiphany Episcopal Church believes in service to the needy in the name of Jesus Christ and also reaching out to our Kaimuki Community.
+Our Outreach Ministry Committee coordinates and plans the outreach efforts in partnership with organizations and various groups.
+We encourage all of our members to participate in any way they can to support our outreach efforts to the needy and community groups.